01 of 10

 - If you are traveling with a backpack, take it off and stand over it on the floor of the carriage.
 This takes up less room.

 - Londoners stand on the right on the escalators at all times.
 This allows those in a hurry to get past.

 - Please stand to one side of walkways and platforms when looking at maps.
-You are on holiday but the locals are still working and again, always in a hurry.
 Better still, ask our staff for directions.

 - Please allow passengers off the train before you board.
 This is not just the British being polite but is the safest and quickest way for a train to unload and load passengers.